Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$: Partial wave analysis

-where $n_{MC}$ represents the number of Monte Carlo events.
+where $n_{MC}$ represents the number of selected Monte Carlo events.

 To obtain the best hypothesis for the description of the data a strategy has been carried out where fits with successive increase of the maximal contributing orbital angular momentum $L^{max}_{\pbarp}$ have been performed.
 For each of those fits all allowed waves with $L_{\pbarp} \leq L^{max}_{\pbarp}$ have been taken into account.
 The fit results have been compared using the likelihood ratio.
 With this strategy it was feasible to determine unambiguously the best hypothesis and thus the largest contributing orbital angular momentum $L^{max}_{\pbarp}$ for all data samples.
 Summaries of the obtained results are listed in Tab.~\ref{tab:FitResultCharged} and Tab.~\ref{tab:FitResultNeutral}, respectively.
 Except for the beam momentum of 1525\,\mevc\ the results for the charged and neutral decay modes are consistent.
 The slight discrepancy for only one beam momentum is likely caused by the limited acceptance of the detector for the charged decay mode and thus the results for the neutral decay mode are more reliable.
 For the initial states $J^{PC} = even^{--}$ and $J^{PC} = odd^{+-}$ two different orbital angular momenta $L_{\omegapi0} = J-1$ and $L_{\omegapi0} = J+1$ for the $\omegapi0$-system are possible (see Tab. \ref{tab:QuantenNo}) .
 It turned out that for all fits both waves for this system contribute.
+As an example the fit result with the obtained parameter values are summarized in Tab.~\ref{tab:ParameterExample} for the charged decay mode at the beam momentum of 900\,\mevc.